shahzaibishtiaq/shahzaibishtiaq/README.md

 - 🔭 I’m currently working on MERN Stack
 - 🧐 I'm interested in Full-Stack Dev and open source -->
-I'm a Front End Developer and passionate about building mobile-responsive & user-friendly Web Applications.
+I'm a Front end developer and passionate about building Mobile-Responsive & User-Friendly Web Applications.
 I love to Build Web Apps in JavaScript.
-I strive to grow as a developer everyday 💪.
-Currently I'm a Second-Year Computer Science Student with keen interests in the fields of Technology, Programming and Full Stack Development.
+I'm always eager to learn more in this fast paced industry.
+I strive to grow as a developer everyday.

+Currently I'm a Second-Year Student at NUML University pursing a degree in Computer Science.
+I've keen interests in the fields of Technology, Programming and Full Stack Development.
 - 🌱 I’m currently learning ReactJs
 - 👯 I’m looking to collaborate on open source projects and Full Stack Development
 - 🤔 I’m looking for help with getting started with open source